MolotovCherry/TrunkBundler/README.md

 # Trunk bundler

-This is a post-build hook to [Trunk](https://github.com/thedodd/trunk/) whose purpose is to minify the generated html and js output.
+This is a post-build hook to [Trunk](https://github.com/thedodd/trunk/) whose purpose is to bundle together an es module js project for distribution

 Features:
-- Automatically minifies app js/html in release mode (sass/scss/css support will come eventually)
-- You can also package your own project es modules (it also has node package support!) into one `dist.min.js` file
+- Package your own project es modules (it also has node package support!) into one `dist.min.js` file (sass/scss/css support will come eventually)

 Note: Only tested on Windows so far, but should be able to support Linux.
 However, currently I think it will probably fail on Linux.
 Please submit a bug report as they come, it should be fairly quick to solve. 🙂

-Note 2: It seems that [due to a bug in swc](https://github.com/swc-project/swc/issues/7513), minify had to be disabled on app.js output as it was incorrect.
-Hopefully we can re-enable it soon

 ## To use:
 ### Add to `Trunk.toml`